firrae/iOSFinalServer/README.md

 # iOSFinalServer

+## Routes
-/bridges for a JSON output of all the bridges tracked /correct for posting corrections
+*/bridges for a JSON output of all the bridges tracked */correct for posting corrections
-/like for approving a crossing's time
+*/like for approving a crossing's time